Yasirkhana/livesearch/README.md

 # Live Search Project
 This is a Live Search Project with react.js.
-It uses Api of source.Unsplash for producing seached Images.
+It uses Api of source.Unsplash for producing searched Images.

 ![Screenshot](Screenshot.png)